idiom/fcex/README.md

 #fcex#

-fcex is a python script that allows you to work with FortiClient quarantine files.
+Python script for working with FortiClient quarantine files.
+The script supports extracting the quarantined file and optionally displaying the quarantine metadata.

 #Usage#

     usage: fcex.py [-h] [-d] [-o] qfile